daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 - **Git Provider Integration**: Easily connect with GitHub, GitLab, Bitbucket, and more for smooth workflow integration.
 - **GPU Support**: Leverage GPU acceleration directly within your Daytona workspaces, ideal for machine learning and data science projects.

-For more info about Daytona and it's features, check [here](https://daytona.io)
+For more info about Daytona and its features, check [here](https://daytona.io)

 ## Overview of Dev Containers